SigmaHQ/sigma-specification/V2_changes.md

 The following is a non-exhaustive list of changes between the v1 and v2 specifications.

-# Breaking changes
+# Sigmac

-Warning `sigmac` will not be able to convert all the specification of this version.
+Warning `sigmac` will not be able to convert all the specification of this version. \
 Only `pySigma` and the corresponding `sigma-cli` provide full support for version 2.

+# Date

+Legacy sigma rule use YYYY/MM/DD or YYYY-MM-DD format for the date. \
+Version 2 only use ISO 8601 with separator format : YYYY-MM-DD

 # New Modifiers